paciom/Indivison_Theory/Indivison Theory.md

 Photon is complex group of indivison traveling together.
 The photon shrinks and expands while travelling in space.

 Because photon is a group of indivisons, it is a “particle”.
 Because the group of indivisons shrink and expand in size when it moves through space, it also shows “wave” properties.
+When photon shrink, the density of indivisons is high, this is where we have high possibility to detect photon because high density of indivisons can react with other particles easily.

 The more the indivisons in a photon, the more chances indivisons collide with each other in photon, the changes happen more quickly, and frequency of photo is higher, and the energy of a photo is higher.